meriemtahiri/Syst-mes-Distribu-/architecture micro-services/Readme.md

     2. Product service :
         I will be here for handling CRUD operations for invoices ✔

-    2. Order service :
+    2. Command service :
         I will be here for handling CRUD operations for orders ✔

     3. OpenFeign :
         I will get customer and product details if any order ask me about them 🤷‍♂️

-    4. Consul Disovery Service :
+    4. Consul Discovery Service :
         I will holds the information about all other services 😎

     5. Gateway :
-        Your clients will send me their requests, then I will send it to the wanted service 😜
+        Your clients will send me their requests, then I will send it to the wanted service with the help of Discovery service 😜

-## Consul Disovery Service
+## Consul Discovery Service

 <br>
 First, let's run our services :